numbat-metrics/numbat-collector/README.md

 ### emitter

-Emitter is a module you're intended to require anywhere you need it.
+[numbat-emitter](https://github.com/ceejbot/numbat-emitter) is a module you're intended to require anywhere you need it.
 Make an emitter object, hang onto it, emit metrics with it.

 emitter configuration: